h2oai/h2o-3/h2o-docs/src/product/data-science/coxph.rst

 Cox Proportional Hazards
 ------------------------

+**Note** CoxPH is not yet supported in Python.
+It is supported in R and Flow only.

 Cox proportional hazards models are the most widely used approach for modeling time to event data.
 As the name suggests, the *hazard function*, which computes the instantaneous rate of an event occurrence and is expressed mathematically as

 :math:`h(t) = \lim_{\Delta t \downarrow 0} \frac{Pr[t \le T < t + \Delta t \mid T \ge t]}{\Delta t},`